stonepros/stone/doc/install/clone-source.rst

 Add SSH Keys (Optional)
 =======================

-If you intend to commit code to Ceph or to clone using SSH (``git@github.com:ceph/ceph.git``), you must generate SSH keys for github.
+If you intend to commit code to Stone or to clone using SSH (``git@github.com:ceph/ceph.git``), you must generate SSH keys for github.

 .. tip:: If you only intend to clone the repository, you may